4. Runtime SDK & Extensions

 Adding Multiple Behavior Plugins in a Single Packageβ

-By default, each behavior gets put into its own ROS package, but it is often more convenient to have a collection of associated behavior plugins in the same ROS package.
+By default, each new Behavior gets put into its own ROS package, but it is often more convenient to have a collection of associated Behavior plugins in the same ROS package.
+In this section we walk you through manually adding a new Behavior.

 and .hpp